Halley Fisher has been practicing U.S. immigration law with Cascadia Cross-Border Law in Bellingham, WA since 2019.

 Halley handles U.S. immigration and citizenship matters, specifically employment-based U.S. immigration for professionals, entrepreneurs, athletes, artists, and religious workers.
 She is especially passionate about helping people in the outdoor and sports industries around the world access the United States.

-Halley received her Juris Doctor degree from Northeastern University School of Law (NUSL).
-During law school, Halley was a member of the Human Rights Caucus and received high honors in various subjects including Torts, Civil Procedure, Immigration, Trial Practice, and Evidence.
-Halley participated in NUSL’s Domestic Violence Clinic and the Immigrant Justice Clinic.
-She completed internships with Alaska Institute for Justice and the Human Trafficking Division of the Massachusetts Office of the Attorney General in its Summer Legal Internship Program.
-Halley also served as a judicial intern to Magistrate Judge John M. Conroy at the U.S. District Court for the District of Vermont.
+Halley received her Juris Doctor degree from Northeastern University School of Law.
+During law school, Halley received high honors in various subjects including Torts, Civil Procedure, Immigration, Trial Practice, and Evidence.
+She was a member of the Domestic Violence Clinic and the Immigrant Justice Clinic, and completed internships with Alaska Institute for Justice and the Human Trafficking Division of the Massachusetts Office of the Attorney General.
+Halley also served as a judicial intern at the U.S. District Court for the District of Vermont.